PaddlePaddle/PaddleOCR/doc/doc_en/models_list_en.md

 ## OCR model list（V2.0, updated on 2021.1.20）
+> **Note**
-**Note** : Compared with [models 1.1](https://github.com/PaddlePaddle/PaddleOCR/blob/develop/doc/doc_en/models_list_en.md), which are trained with static graph programming paradigm, models 2.0 are the dynamic graph trained version and achieve close performance.
+> 1. Compared with [models 1.1](https://github.com/PaddlePaddle/PaddleOCR/blob/develop/doc/doc_en/models_list_en.md), which are trained with static graph programming paradigm, models 2.0 are the dynamic graph trained version and achieve close performance.
+> 2. All models in this tutorial are all ppocr-series models, for more introduction of algorithms and models based on public dataset, you can refer to [algorithm overview tutorial](./algorithm_overview_en.md).

 - [1.
 Text Detection Model](#Detection)
 - [2.
 Text Recognition Model](#Recognition)